scumatteo/loop-closure-inspector/README.md

 ![alt text](https://github.com/scumatteo/loop-closure-inspector/blob/main/img/loop_angle.png?raw=true)

 Lastly, only the poses occurred after o before n frame are kept, in order to discard points that are close in time but not loop closures.
+The green poses are the candidates that can be considered loop closures for the red point.

 ![alt text](https://github.com/scumatteo/loop-closure-inspector/blob/main/img/loop_final.png?raw=true)